Krystalz42/Alexandre-Roulin-Resume/README.md

 Aged 27, I am living close to Paris.

-Soon to finish my current studies in school ([42Born2Code](https://www.42.fr/)).
+Soon to finish my current studies in school ([42Born2Code](https://www.42.fr/)).<br />
-I would like to work in Rust and travel in europe.
+I would like to work in Rust and travel in europe.<br />
-I've already worked for a company as a cook in the most famous hotels in Paris.
+I've already worked for a company as a cook in the most famous hotels in Paris.<br />
-I'm a hard worker and I'm really passionate about programming.
+I'm a hard worker and I'm really passionate about programming.<br />

 You can contact me at  `roulin.alexandre@gmail.com`